Gfaerny/ailib/README.md

 # what ailib do and what is it ?
 ailib  auto include library for cpp std:x

-#example for linux bash
+# example for linux bash
 ``` bash
 m.sh example.cpp
 ```
-#example for windows guy
+# example for windows guy
 ``` bash
 ./m.ps1 example.cpp
 ```

-#How to install
+# How to install

--windows
+- windows

 for now you can clone it in you directory and use